skip to content

 Dr Anita Marguerie de Rotrou

-Dr Marguerie de Rotrou is Head of the OTR, strategically setting the vision of the OTR with stakeholders, managing the team and advising on how to handle difficult cases.
-Anita has oversight of the overall project portfolio handled by the office and leads trouble-shooting where necessary.
+Anita is Head of the OTR, strategically setting the vision of the OTR with stakeholders, managing the team and advising on how to handle difficult cases.
+She has oversight of the overall project portfolio handled by the office and leads trouble-shooting where necessary.
 With a PhD in developmental biology (UCL), a postdoc at Cancer Research UK, 10 years’ experience in SMEs at operational, management and scientific levels, her expertise notably includes: setting up start-ups from scratch, product development, fund raising from investors, government, EU, public and private sectors.
 She joined the OTR in 2015 and was appointed as Head two years later.

 Email: am2444@medschl.cam.ac.uk